phlipper/chef-postgresql/README.md

 This cookbook installs the postgresql components if not present, and pulls updates if they are installed on the system.

-Additionally this cookbook provides three definitions to create, alter and delete users as well as create and drop databases or setup extensions.
+This cookbook provides three definitions to create, alter, and delete users as well as create and drop databases, or setup extensions.
 Usage is as follows:

+### Users

 ```ruby
 # create a user